openrndr/orx/README.md

 A growing library of assorted data structures, algorithms and utilities.

-- orx-kdtree, a kd-tree implementation for fast nearest point searches
+- `orx-integral-image`, a CPU-based implementation for integral images (summed area tables)
-- orx-jumpflood, a filter/shader based implementation of the jump flood algorithm for finding fast approximate (directional) distance fields
+- `orx-jumpflood`, a filter/shader based implementation of the jump flood algorithm for finding fast approximate (directional) distance fields
-- orx-integral-image, a CPU-based implementation for integral images (summed area tables)
+- `orx-kdtree`, a kd-tree implementation for fast nearest point searches
+- `orx-no-clear`, a simple extension that provides drawing without clearing the background
 ## Usage

 ORX is build against OPENRNDR 0.3.28, make sure you use this version in your project.